Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 2: G4GRETA

-With a view to evaluating the impact of these projects, we consider very important to design follow-up actions, in order to identify the real effect of the programs on female students when choosing to enroll in a university degree.
+With a view to evaluating the impact of these projects, we considered it very important to design follow-up actions, in order to identify the real effect of the programs on female students when choosing to enroll in a university degree.
+This is even more important if we consider that the major part of the projects aimed at filling the gender gap in ICT do not implement, to the best of our knowledge, follow-up studies to monitor their effectiveness over time.
+Follow-up strategies are essential to help identify best practices that need to be implemented at scale, and to inform similar projects, in order to impact the number of women enrolled in Computer Science degree programs.
+This leads us to a theme of great importance, which is the necessity to identify effective strategies and, subsequently, to apply them at the national and European levels.